 The top 10 most downloaded movies on BitTorrent are in again.
-'Teenage Mutant Ninja Turtles' tops the chart this week, followed by ‘The Maze Runner.'
-'Guardians of the Galaxy' completes the top three.
+'Kingsman: The Secret Service' tops the chart this week, followed by ‘Seventh Son.'
+'Furious 7' completes the top three.